-a. convene a panel of globally acknowledged peatland experts (hereafter 'Working Group') from across the Union, including a cross-section of representatives from academic, governmental and non-governmental organisations [recognising the work done by, and in consultation with the Ramsar Convention on Wetlands Secretariat and the Ramsar Scientific and Technical Review Panel], to develop and agree a definition of 'peatland and peat', on the basis of which decisions can be made and policy decisions that are anomalous can be challenged, taking into account the following characteristics: extent; depth and accumulation rate; vegetation composition and organic content; integrity of the hydrological unit (maintaining natural hydrological conditions, avoiding drainage, restoring natural water flow and blocking drainage channels in degraded peatlands etc.); nutrient levels, acidity, carbon balance, water quality, biodiversity protection, land use and human activities and inclusion on climate change adaptation strategies.
+a. convene a panel of acknowledged peatland experts (hereafter 'Working Group') from across the Union, including governmental and non-governmental organisations representing academia and research, management and ownership interests, multilateral organisations including UNEP and FAO, Indigenous Peoples and Local Communities, and protected area managers, recognising the work done by, and in consultation with the Ramsar Convention on Wetlands Secretariat and the Ramsar Scientific and Technical Review Panel, to develop and agree on a definition of 'peatland and peat', on the basis of which decisions can be made, taking into account the following characteristics: minimal extent; depth and accumulation rate; plant species composition and organic matter content; peat carbon content and peat bulk density; integrity of the hydrological unit (maintaining natural hydrological conditions, restoring natural water flow and blocking drainage channels in degraded peatlands etc.); nutrient levels; acidity; and water quality, taking into account the diversity of impacts on peatlands such as protection status, land use changes and inclusion in climate change strategies.